Archive interview with former Artistic Director Clive Judd February 2017

 The Old Red Lion Theatre first opened its doors in 1979 and is one of London's oldest and most loved Fringe theatre venues.
-This 60-seat theatre has seen many artists passing through its doors and go on to work in the West End, regional theatre and internationally.
+This 60-seat theatre has seen many artists passing through its doors and go on to work in the West End, in regional theatre and internationally.
 ORLT has transferred work off-Broadway and frequently to the West End.
 See it here first in this intimate setting!

 ORL is a proper British boozer – the people’s pub!
-Expect pies, pie and pint deals, amazing happy hour (4-7pm), bands (or solo artists), dogs, free wifi and sports on massive screens with state of the art sound system.
+Expect pies, pie and pint deals, happy hour (4-7pm), bands (or solo artists), dogs, free wifi and sports on massive screens with state of the art sound system.
 Its often-empty midday and rammed after work and most evenings.
 Some nights there’s standing room only whilst the theatre crowd are forming a snake at the box office hoping for returns, the sports fans are cheering noisily.
 The small courtyard is full of smoke and the women are laughing about the woeful toilet facilities.

 Extra Live!
 Performances – In house productions and some visiting companies offer relaxed performances (perfect for those who cannot keep still, or quiet, or those who prefer to chill).
 Look out for these on ORLT website.
 Any questions?
 Drop them a line: email@example.com